asdfjjkl123/-/Readme.txt

 where "a" is any non-Chinese character

 hardsub parallel & series:
 In order to further squeeze the CPU performance, users whose CPU uasge is not 100% when running series can choose parallel mode, which will run multiple x264 at once.
-When using parallel, please note that the file name cannot contain "&" and other batches special symbols, otherwise x264 may not be started automatically and needs to be started manually

 subset lite version:
 Removed the function of checking for missing characters.
 If there are metaphysical bugs such as missing characters after subset, and the inability to load fonts after subset (random alphanumeric characters, for example: 9GXY3IRF), please use the lite version.